Supernatural season 4: Production

 The mythology was expanded even more in the fourth season with the introduction of angels.
 While Kripke originally did not want angels to be featured in the series, he changed his mind when he realized that he needed them in order to have a "cosmic battle" with the many demons.
 With this concept added into the series' mythology, the writers came to view the show as being "about two greasers and a muscle car, but the canvas that they're on are demons and angels and battles and the apocalypse..."
 While it was originally intended for the fourth season to feature an "all-out demon war", budget cuts forced the writers to change their plans, making it "smaller, more contained, underground, more guerrilla-style".
 Kripke feels this ended up benefiting the series, believing the brothers-centric episodes to be more interesting than the "epic" ones of the third season.
 Thus, the war was depicted in the writers' "scruffy, angsty, Supernatural way" while focusing more on the characters.
 The writing staff felt that the fourth season's mythology had been the best since the first season.

+This is the last season with the involvement of executive producer Kim Manners in the production of the series.
+He directed two episodes in this season; including the premiere "Lazarus Rising".
+Manners died on January 25, 2009.
+The closing credits of the episode "Death Takes a Holiday", which aired on March 12, 2009, showed two photos of Manners, along with the caption "We dedicate the entire season to Kim Manners" and a message stating, "We miss you, Kim."

+Casting

+The role of the demon Ruby was recast during production of the season as Genevieve Cortese replaced Katie Cassidy in the role.

 Reception

-The review aggregator website Rotten Tomatoes reported a 100% approval rating for Supernatural's fourth season, with an average rating of 8.7/10 based on 8 reviews.
+The review aggregator website Rotten Tomatoes reported an 88% approval rating for Supernatural's fourth season, with an average rating of 8.7/10 based on 8 reviews.
 The season received critical acclaim and is widely regarded as one of the show's best seasons.